The objective of this experiment is to verify Ohm's law.

-A computer with the Internet connection, a calculator (The built-in calculator of the computer may be used.), paper, and pencil
+A computer with Internet connection, a calculator, paper, and pencil

-Ohm''s law simply states that the ratio of voltage across a resistor to the current through that resistor is a constant called the electric resistance of that resistor.
+Ohm's law states that the ratio of the voltage across a resistor to the current through that resistor is a constant called the "electric resistance, R " of that resistor.

-Click on the following link: http://www.walter-fendt.de/ph14e/combres.htm A circuit will appear that can be made to look like the circuit in Fig. 5.
-In Fig. 5, the voltmeter reads the voltage across R, and the ammeter reads the current through R. If you change the (variable resistor) rheostat setting, the total resistance will change, and with a fixed voltage (supplied by the battery), the current I will change as well.
-The change in the current I through R causes the voltage across R to change, too.
-You will; however, see that the ratio V/ I will remain constant.
+Click on http://www.walter-fendt.de/ph14e/combres.htm .
+A circuit will appear that can be made look like the circuit in Fig. 1.
+The voltmeter reads the voltage across R, and the ammeter reads the current through R. If you change the rheostat (variable resistor) setting, the total resistance will change, and with a fixed voltage (supplied by the battery), the current I will change as well.
+The change in I through R causes the voltage across R to change, too.
+The V/I ratio however remains constant according to Ohm's law.

-1) Let's first change it to a 10.0-V battery connected to an 80.0-Ω resistor by typing in these values in the applet.
+1) Let's first change it to a 10.0V battery connected to an 80.0Ω resistor by typing in these values in the applet.
 Go ahead and make the changes.
-After each single change, you must hit the "Enter" key.
+After each single change, you should hit the "Enter" key.

 3) With the left resistor selected, click on the "Parallel Connection" tab.
-This places an 80.0-Ω resistor in parallel with the left one.
+This places an 80.0Ω resistor in parallel with that left one.

 6) Place an ammeter in the circuit by clicking on the "Amperage" button on the applet.
-Note that an ammeter must always be in series with the element that it is supposed to measure the current through.
+Note that an ammeter must always be in series with the element that it is supposed to measure the current through it.

 7) Place a voltmeter across the resistor by first having it highlighted and then click on the "Voltage" button.
-A voltmeter will appear across the 100.Ω resistor If the 100-Ω resistor is the only resistor in the circuit, all of the battery voltage (electric pressure) drop across that 100.-Ω resistor and the voltmeter you just placed across it will read the same voltage as the battery voltage.
+A voltmeter will appear across the 100Ω resistor.
+If the 100Ω resistor is the only resistor in the circuit, all of the battery voltage (electric potential) drop across that 100Ω resistor and the voltmeter you just placed across it will read the same voltage as the battery voltage.

 8) Remove the voltmeter and the ammeter by deselecting them on the applet.

-10) Place a voltmeter across the left 100.-Ω resistor by first selecting it and then selecting the "Voltage" square.
+10) Place a voltmeter across the left 100Ω resistor by first selecting it and then clicking the "Voltage" tab.

-11) Place an ammeter in the circuit by selecting the "Amperage" square.
+11) Place an ammeter in the circuit by selecting the "Amperage" tab.
 Now that there are two similar resistors, each resistor drops the voltage by 6.00 volts.
-The voltmeter shows a voltage of 6.00 volts across the left 100.-Ω resistor.
-Since the total resistance is now 200.Ω, the current in the circuit is V/R = 12V/200Ω = 0.0600Amps as read by the ammeter.
+The voltmeter shows a voltage of 6.00 volts across the left 100Ω resistor.
+Since the total resistance is now 200Ω, the current in the circuit is V/R = 12V/200Ω = 0.0600Amps as read by the ammeter.
 Check the calculation for correctness.
-Of course, if you multiply the 0.0600A current by the 100.Ω resistance, it will give you a voltage of 6.00volts across the left resistor as is also experimentally read by the blue voltmeter.
+Of course, if you multiply the 0.0600A current by the 100Ω resistance, it will give you a voltage of 6.00volts across the left resistor as is also experimentally read by the blue voltmeter.

-At this point you should have a circuit on the applet that has the same structure as the circuit in Fig. 5.
+At this point you should have a circuit on the applet that has the same structure as the circuit in Fig. 1.
 You are now familiar with the use of the applet and ready to do the experiment.
-Keep the circuit as it is on the applet
+Keep the circuit as it is in Fig. 1.

 Performing the Experiment: